nealcaren/fightordie/_sources/Volumes/09/01/burden_of_black_women.md

 <p class = "verse">Black mother of the iron hills that guard the blazing sea,
 <p class = "verse">Wild spirit of a storm-swept soul a-struggling to be free,
 <p class = "verse">Where &rsquo;neath the bloody finger marks, thy riven bosom quakes,
-<p class = "verse">Thicken the thunders of God's voice, and lo! a world awakes!
+<p class = "verse">Thicken the thunders of God&rsquo;s voice, and lo! a world awakes!
 </div>

 ______________
 *Citation:* Du Bois, W.E.B.
 1914.
 "The Burden of Black Women." *The Crisis*.
 9(1):31.